Literary theorist Brian McHale defines Modernism this way:

 "I will formulate it as a general thesis about modernist fiction: the dominant of modernist fiction is epistemological.
 That is, modernist fiction deploys strategies which engage and foreground questions such as ...
 'How can I interpret this world of which I am a part?
 And what am I in it?'
 Other typical modernist questions might be added: What is there to be known?; Who knows it?; How do they know it, and with what degree of certainty?; How is knowledge transmitted from one knower to another, and with what degree of reliability?; How does the object of knowledge change as it passes from knower to knower?; What are the limits of knowledge?
 And so on."
 Postmodernist Fiction, Methuen 1987, p.
 9.

 Subjectivity is central.
-Modernists invented a battery of technical practices to explore and enforce subjectivity on characters and readers.
-Unreliable narrators; interior monologue; juxtaposition of multiple simultaneous points of view; ambiguity; allusion; associative leaps; puns and multiple associations of words; discontinuity; fragmentation; emphasis on dream and unconsciousness; elimination or subversion of privileged narratorial points of view, often with multiple narrators: these are all strategies which unsettle and devalue certainty.
+Unreliable narrators; interior monologue; juxtaposition of multiple simultaneous points of view; ambiguity; allusion; associative leaps; puns and multiple associations of words; discontinuity; fragmentation; emphasis on dream and unconsciousness; elimination or subversion of privileged narratorial points of view, often with multiple narrators: these are all strategies which devalue certainty.
 McHale emphases that literary “high” Modernism was shadowed by a more popular form which mobilized similar techniques: detective and mystery fiction, where Sherlock Holmes is as much the Modernist paradigm as Leopold Bloom.
-I'll note in passing something which I think McHale misses: Modernism’s assimilation of themes from contemporary science, Relativity foremost, but also Psychoanalysis.
-Modernism’s technical practices change the relationship between author and reader, turning texts into games, where consumers of the work are expected to see beyond narrative surfaces, and success of the work depends in large measure on the author’s skill at providing the clues which readers require to figure the thing out.
+Something which I think McHale misses: Modernism’s assimilation of themes from contemporary science, Relativity foremost, but also Psychoanalysis, both devaluing privileged points of view.
+Modernism’s technical practices change the relationship between author and reader, turning texts into games, where consumers of the work are expected to see beyond narrative surfaces, and success of the work depends in large measure on the author’s skill at providing the clues which readers require to figure things out.

 Lolita is a wonderful example.
 Lolita’s funny specifically because the naive and not particularly observant narrator has no idea what’s going on.
 The woman he believes he’s able to control is cheating: we see that, the narrator doesn’t, and the comedy becomes increasingly farcical as her cheating becomes more and more brazen.
 This is a game, a textual one, in which readers are expected to perform a particular type of mental activity to successfully consume the work.

-Where Modernism in print is fixed - constrained by its medium of distribution - computer-generated or computer-mediated Modernism is far more free.
+Where Modernism in print is fixed in a single dimension - constrained by its medium of distribution - computer-generated or -mediated Modernism is far more free.
 Narrative can change in real time under algorithmic control established by authors, opening new authorial possibilities which can be radical or subtle depending on intent.
 We explore these possibilities everywhere in TriadCity.

-For example, we can impose reader subjectivity in a very literal way, by dynamically changing the text encountered on a reader-by-reader basis.
+For starters, we can dynamically change the text encountered on a reader-by-reader basis, imposing reader subjectivity in a literal way.
 You and I may walk our characters into the same room at the same moment, and find it described differently to each of us.
 Where I may find it a drab and unexceptional space, you may experience it as, say, subtly menacing, perhaps by the implication that someone is hiding.
 Your character may find a larger number of visible items presented to view, while mine may literally not see all of the things that actually are there.
-Even more radically, one of our characters may see people or things which in fact are not there: we can and do impose hallucinatory visual and auditory experiences simulating schizophrenia, without necessarily telling you this is happening.
+Even more radically, one of our characters may see people or things which in fact are not there: we can impose hallucinatory visual and auditory experiences simulating schizophrenia, without necessarily telling you this is happening.
 We can vary these experiences from reader to reader, or by whole classes of the characters through which reader-participants engage with the work.
 This is a powerful and very wide authorial tool which is not possible in pre-digital media.

 I know of no other sustained narrative project which imposes subjectivity of this scope on participants’ experience.